lokarjun/HW-4-AI/README.md

 # Hardware for AI and ML — ECE 410/510

-This repository contains Lokarjun Ramesh’s complete coursework, design challenges, and project work for the **Hardware for AI and Machine Learning** course (Spring 2025).
+This repository contains my complete weekly challenges and project work for the **Hardware for AI and Machine Learning** course (Spring 2025).

 ## 📚 **Course Overview**
 This course explores how modern hardware architectures support AI and ML workloads.
 Topics covered include: